PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

 ---
-title: Developer's Guide for Velero with Minio.
+title: Developer's Guide for Velero with MinIO.
 (MacOS Version)
 slug: Dev-Guide-for-Velero-with-MinIO-on-MAC
 # image: https://placehold.it/200x200
 excerpt: One of the things that many find frustrating when contributing to a new project is, struggling to correctly build a development environment.
 With that in mind, here's a handy guide, which walks through the required tools and configurations that are needed to build Developer's environment for Velero with MinIO on MAC OS.